We use analytical, data and technology skills to solve problems, test solutions, and drive Nesta’s missions forward.

 We’re leveraging traditional and novel data sources to better understand the scale of need in the early years, more accurately deliver support, and monitor and evaluate the outcomes - all so children can have the opportunity for the best start in life.

-Our team uses a range of datasets and methods to successfully accelerate heat pump adoption, from mapping the suitability of low-carbon technologies across the UK to building a chatbot to support heat pump installers.
+Our experts use a range of datasets and methods to successfully accelerate heat pump adoption, from mapping the suitability of low-carbon technologies across the UK to building a chatbot to support heat pump installers.

-Working with Nesta’s Discovery practice, we analyse diverse datasets – such as, venture funding, research publications, patents, news and policy debates – to unearth trends around innovations and technologies related to Nesta’s missions.
+Working with Nesta’s futures and foresight experts, we analyse diverse datasets - such as, venture funding, research publications, patents, news and policy debates - to unearth trends around innovations and technologies related to Nesta’s missions.

 To learn more about our technical work visit our Medium blog and Github repository.